dmo575/social_website/README.md

 - **Hasing passwords**: I make sure I just store a hash to a password.
 - **Expirable sessionIds**: Session IDs have an expiration date, so no logging in once and staying logged in forever.
 - **Updating sessionIds**: I create a new sessionId on every contact with a user.
 This opens up a potential for optimization.
 Maybe have two timers, one for sessionId expiration and another substantially smaller timer to indicate that the sessionId should be refreshed.
-- **Sanitating userame/password characters**: I do some basic sanitation at the service layer, before interacting with the DAO.
+- **Sanitazing userame/password characters**: I do some basic sanitation at the service layer, before interacting with the DAO.
 Right now is just a list of illegal characters that I think should not get to the DAO level.
 With username/password what I do is to throw an exception that lets the client know about the issue.

 **TODO**: